Ajay Kakkar, Baron Kakkar: Early life and education

-Ajay Kakkar was born in 1964 in Dartford, to professor of vascular surgery Vijay Kakkar and his wife, a consultant anaesthetist.
+Ajay Kakkar was born in 1964 in Dartford to professor of vascular surgery Vijay Kakkar and his wife, a consultant anaesthetist.

-He was educated at Alleyn's School before gaining admission to King's College London, where he gained at first a bachelor's degree in pharmacology in 1985 and then a medical degree in 1988.
-Subsequently, he was awarded a Doctor of Philosophy (PhD) degree by Imperial College London: his doctoral thesis was submitted in 1998 and was titled "Tissue factor, thrombin generation and cancer".
+He was educated at Alleyn's School in London before gaining admission to King's College London, where he gained first a BSc degree in basic medical sciences with pharmacology in 1985 and then an MBBS medical degree (with Distinction in Surgery) in 1988.
+Subsequently, he was awarded a PhD by Imperial College London in 1998, with his thesis titled "Tissue factor, thrombin generation and cancer".

+Kakkar was elected as a Fellow of the Royal College of Surgeons of England (FRCS) in 1992 and a Fellow of the Royal College of Physicians of Edinburgh (FRCPE) in 2011.
+He is also a Fellow of the Academy of Medical Sciences (FMedSci).

-Son of Professor of vascular surgery Vijay Kakkar, pioneer in the use of low-molecular weight heparin therapy, he followed in his footsteps as a surgeon and medical researcher.
+His father was a pioneer in the use of low-molecular weight heparin therapy, and he followed in his footsteps as a surgeon and medical researcher.

 Career

 Kakkar is Chair of King's Health Partners, the Academic Health Science Centre, Director of the Thrombosis Research Institute, London, and lectures and publishes widely on his specialism.
 He has worked with the NHS on its strategy to prevent venous thromboembolism (VTE).

-He is a Commissioner of the Royal Hospital Chelsea, chair of the Board of Governors at Alleyn's School, Dulwich, and a Trustee of the Dulwich Estate.
+He is a Commissioner of the Royal Hospital Chelsea, former chair of the Board of Governors at Alleyn's School, Dulwich, a director of Howard de Walden Estates Limited (the company which owns the freehold to the Howard de Walden Estate, spanning the majority of Marylebone), and a Trustee of the Dulwich Estate.
+In December 2022 he succeeded Bernard Taylor as chairman of the Royal Commission for the Exhibition of 1851.

 Kakkar was created a life peer on 22 March 2010 as Baron Kakkar, of Loxbeare in the County of Devon, and introduced in the House of Lords the same day.
 He sits on the crossbenches.
 He was Chairman of the House of Lords Appointments Commission from 2013 to 2018.

 Kakkar has been noted for his work promoting British business as an ambassador for the United Kingdom.
-He has taken 11 trips in 2014 to promote business relations.
+He took 11 trips in 2014 to promote business relations.

 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2022 New Year Honours for services to healthcare and for public service.
+Kakkar served as Chair of the Judicial Appointments Commission from 2016 to 2022.
+On St George's Day 2024, he was appointed Knight Companion of the Order of the Garter (KG).